yroc/JavaProjects/src/main/java/com/example/README.md

 # StringManipulator
 ## Requirements
 ### 1.0
 Write a class that encapsulates a “string manipulator”—an object that manipulates a given string in various ways.

-In this version, the manipulator includes a method called `frontBack` that outputs a given string in reverse order.
+In this initial version, `StringManipulator` includes a method called `frontBack`, which returns a new string where the first and last characters have been exchanged.

 ### Possible future versions
 Add various additional string manipulation methods.